 It's important to be aware of our rights and responsibilities with regard to the copyright laws.
+Unauthorized distribution of copyrighted material, including unauthorized peer-to-peer file sharing, may subject you to civil and criminal liabilities.
 Below are some general guidelines and links to some good copyright websites.

 Copyright protects original forms of expression.
 This may be printed as in a book or it may be a video, work of art, music, or software.
 All items are protected as soon as they are in tangible form; they do not have to be published, registered or include the copyright symbol to enjoy full protection under the law.
 A good rule of thumb is to assume that everything is copyrighted.
 The Digital Millennium Copyright Act of 1998 gives items copyright protection for the life of the author plus 70 years for individuals or for 95 years in the case of a corporate author.

 Rights granted exclusively to a copyright holder are:

 - reproduction of all or part of a work,

 - distribution of copies,

 - performance and display of works.

 Under the “Fair Use” exemption, educators are permitted to make limited use of copyrighted works for teaching, scholarship, or research.
 When deciding whether a use is a fair use, consider the following factors:

 - the purpose and character of the use, including whether such use is of a commercial nature or is for non-profit educational purposes